Kerr Black Hole Ringdown in Effective Field Theory

 Finally, our results indicate an oscillatory approach to extremality controlled by $\log \tau_H$ in the grand-canonical ensemble.
 A near-horizon expansion—along the lines of \cite{TeukolskyPress1974,Detweiler1980,AnderssonGlampedakis2000,GlampedakisAndersson2001,Hod2008,YangEtAl2012,YangEtAl2013a,YangEtAl2013b,PhysRevD.93.044033}—would clarify whether these oscillations persist to arbitrarily small temperatures or instead characterise an intermediate regime.
 The approximately periodic modulation in $\log \tau_H$ is suggestive of discrete scale invariance, as arises in systems with complex scaling dimensions near quantum critical points.
 Since the EFT-deformed near-horizon extremal Kerr geometry exhibits an SO$(2,1)$ symmetry \cite{Horowitz:2023xyl}, such an interpretation is natural; nevertheless, this connection should presently be regarded as conjectural.
 An analytic near-horizon treatment would be required to establish whether the oscillatory behaviour reflects a genuine universal feature of the extremal limit.

-{\it Acknowledgments.} We are grateful to \'Oscar~Dias, Maciej~Kolanowski and Harvey~Reall for their comments on an earlier draft.
+{\it Acknowledgments.} We are grateful to \'Oscar~Dias, Maciej~Kolanowski, Harvey~Reall, and Pablo~Cano for their comments on an earlier draft.
 WLB was supported by an STFC studentship ST/Y509127/1.
 The work of JES was partially supported by STFC consolidated grant ST/X000664/1 and by Hughes Hall College.

 \onecolumngrid